Chemical Hazards and Toxic Substances

 How do I control chemical hazards and toxic substances?

 It is OSHA's long standing policy that engineering and work practice controls must be the primary means to reduce employee exposure to toxic chemicals, where feasible.
 Respiratory protection is required to be used if engineering or work practice controls are infeasible or while engineering controls are being implemented.
-For more information on engineering controls/administrative controls see the Controlling Exposures page.
+For more information on engineering controls/administrative controls see the Controlling Exposure page.

 What are the requirements for respirator use?